remotebrowser/headline-hub/README.md

 # Headline Hub

-HeadlineHub is a web app that collects the latest headline news from different websites and shows them all in one place.
+Headline Hub is a web app that collects the latest headline news from different websites and shows them all in one place.

 **Live Demo:** https://headline-hub.fly.dev